SkyAPM/R3/README.md

 To run a demo of the algorithm (integration is pending to SkyWalking):

 1. Install the dependencies with `make env`
-2. CD into this folder and run `python demo_gradio.py`
+2. CD into this folder and run `python demo/demo_gradio.py`
-3. Open `http://localhost:8080` in your browser or access through remote gradio url from the web.
+3. Open `http://localhost:8080` in your browser or access through remote gradio url from the web by setting `launch(share=True)`
 4. Enjoy!

 ### Algorithm: URIDrain